hbctraining/variant_analysis/lessons/01_data_organization.md

 Next, it will prompt you with:

 ```
-By typing 'YES' I will comply with HMS RC guidelines for using Scratch3.
+By typing 'YES' I will comply with HMS RC guidelines for using scratch.
 I also confirm that I understand that files in my scratch directory WILL NOT BE BACKED UP IN ANY WAY.
 I also understand that THIRTY DAYS after I last access a given file or directory in my scratch directory,
 it will be DELETED with NO POSSIBILITY of retrieval.

-I understand HMS RC guidelines for using Scratch3:
+I understand HMS RC guidelines for using scratch:
 ```

 Type <kbd>YES</kbd>, then hit <kbd>Enter/Return</kbd>.